 So here is what we are doing…

-We set up a corner in the dining room for our school area.
+We set up a corner in the dining room for our homeschool area.
 There is absolutely nowhere else in the house to do it.
 I would dearly love to have a separate room, but that just isn’t meant to be.
 I have literally an entire room’s worth of stuff in our basement from my teaching days and since having Caroline.
 It’s frustrating, but I’m just trying to make the best of the situation.

 So we purchased a table and chairs which we love.
 (That’s Caroline above sitting at it the first day we bought it, trying it out with a coloring page.)
-Bought it at Toys ‘R Us and it is great!
+We purchased it at Toys ‘R Us and it is great!
 It should fit Caroline for at least a few years.
 We also purchased a small bookcase.
 (We already had twelve in various sizes in the house, but they were all being used…) And a palm tree.
 (More on that later.)

 The rolling cart is an idea I got from Confessions of a Homeschooler.
 I am also using her Letter of the Week Preschoool Curriculum.
 It was only $10 and it is worth every penny just for how it has so many ideas I can quickly use and print off.
 The curriculum is written to be used with one new letter a week.
 We’ll probably do two a week only because one a week will be dragging it out too much for Caroline.
 Some of the activities are too easy for Caroline, but there is plenty there to give me a good foundation on which to plan around.
 (Please read my follow-up post!)

 So the rolling cart.
 If you go to her post The Workbox System, you will see some examples of how she organizes her children’s work each day.
-Since Caroline and I are both a sucker for anything organizational I knew this would totally appeal to both of us.
+Since Caroline and I are both a sucker for anything organizational, I knew this would totally appeal to both of us.
 I wish I had had the video camera on when we set up the rolling cart (before it was even filled).
 Her eyes got big and she could hardly wait to start pulling the drawers open and rolling it around.
 Now the first thing she does every morning when we come downstairs is open all the drawers to see what is in there!